n0xturne/n0xturne.github.io/_posts/2024-07-20-Wifinetic.md

 ![reaver.png](/assets/img/Wifinetic/reaver.png)

-Attack was successful and I was able to obtained WPA password.
+Attack was successful and I obtained WPA password.

 ```
 WhatIsRealAnDWhAtIsNot51121!
 ```

-Trying this password for root we can get access with full privileges.
+This password can be used to get root access to the system.

 ![escalation.png](/assets/img/Wifinetic/escalation.png)